DataDog/dd-otel-host-profiler/doc/running-on-host.md

 ## Running the profiler

-To run the profiler, you need to make sure that debugfs is mounted.
+To run the profiler, you need to make sure that tracefs is mounted.
 If it's not, you can run:

 ```
-sudo mount -t debugfs none /sys/kernel/debug
+sudo mount -t tracefs tracefs /sys/kernel/tracing
 ```

 After that, you can start the profiler as shown below (make sure you run it as root):